-The Duke TeachHouse is a living and learning community for graduates of Duke’s teacher preparation programs: Elementary, Secondary, and Master of Arts in Teaching Programs.
+The Duke TeachHouse is a living and learning community for graduates of Duke’s teacher preparation programs: Elementary, Secondary, and Master of Arts in Teaching programs.
 The application process is competitive and highly selective.
-There are a total of six two-year Duke TeachHouse fellowships each year – with two to three fellows completing their fellowships and two to three new fellowships awarded.
+There are a total of twelve Duke TeachHouse residential fellows each year – with typically four to five open seats annually.

-About the 2021-2022 Fellowship -- What are the benefits and why should you apply?
+About the 2023-2024 Fellowship: What are the benefits and why should you apply?

 Housing & Personal/Professional Development Support

-The 2020-2021 Resident Fellowship includes a stipend for housing and personal/professional development.
+- The 2023-2024 Resident Fellowship includes a stipend of $8000 to support housing costs and personal/professional development.

 Weekly Professional Development